hexinfra/gorox/README.md

 the roles in "gorox cluster":

   * edgeProxy1: The Edge Proxy, also works as an API Gateway or WAF,
-  * app1: A Web application implemented directly on Gorox,
+  * app1      : A Web application implemented directly on Gorox,
-  * srv1: A TCP server implemented directly on Gorox,
+  * srv1      : A TCP server implemented directly on Gorox,
-  * svc1: A public RPC service implemented directly on Gorox,
+  * svc1      : A public RPC service implemented directly on Gorox,
-  * sidecar1: A sidecar for svc1,
+  * sidecar1  : A sidecar for svc1,
-  * app2: A gateway passing requests to PHP-FPM / Tomcat server,
+  * proxy2    : A gateway proxy passing requests to PHP-FPM / Tomcat server,
-  * svc2: A private RPC service implemented directly on Gorox,
+  * svc2      : A private RPC service implemented directly on Gorox,
-  * sidecar2: A sidecar for svc2,
+  * sidecar2  : A sidecar for svc2,
-  * job1: A background application in Gorox doing something periodically.
+  * job1      : A background application in Gorox doing something periodically.

 The whole "gorox cluster" can optionally be managed by a Myrox instance.
 In this configuration, all Gorox instances in "gorox cluster" are connected to the Myrox